IPDSnelting/velcom/docs/install_docker.md

 ## Building

-You need to have *built* the frontend and backend according to the [manual installation](install_manual.md).
+You need to first build the frontend and backend according to the [manual installation guide](install_manual.md).

-Once that is done you can generate a docker image using the `build-docker` script:
+Once that is done, you can generate a docker image using the `build-docker` script:

 ```bash
 $ scripts/docker/build-docker DEV
 ```

-The script will take care of copying all necessary files to a temporary `.docker` folder in the project root and invokes the correct docker command to build it.
+The script will copy all necessary files to a temporary `.docker` folder in the project root and invoke the correct docker command to build it.

 The script can optionally include the AspectJ runtime weaver in the docker image, which allows VelCom to provide more detailed metrics in prometheus/dropwizard metrics format.

 If you want to know more about available flags and options refer to `scripts/docker/build-docker --help`.

-## Running it
+## Configuring and running

 When running the image you need to be aware of a few general things:
 - The exposed port for the front- and backend is `80`
 - The exposed port for runner connections is `82`

-VelCom also uses three main folders described in the example config that you might want to mount outside the image:
+VelCom also uses three main folders you might want to mount outside the image:
 - `/home/velcom/config` - The directory for your config file
 - `/home/velcom/data` - The directory for all data VelCom needs to persist
 - `/home/velcom/cache` - The directory for data that might speedup application startup but is not needed to operate correctly
+For a more thorough description of the `data` and `cache` directories, see the [example backend config](../backend/backend/src/main/resources/example_config.yml).

 The VelCom Docker image tries to be safe-ish and runs VelCom as a non-privileged `velcom` user after starting nginx.
 This might lead to conflicts with your `-v` mounted volumes: VelCom might not have sufficient permissions to access them.
 To solve this problem the `build-docker` script has a `UID` flag that can be used to specify the UID of the `velcom` user inside the docker image.
 You can then `chown` the host directories to the same UID.

 ### The run-docker helper script

-To make that a bit easier and act as a reference a `run-docker` script is provided:
+To make running the docker container a bit easier and act as a reference, a `run-docker` script is provided:

 ```bash
 $ scripts/docker/run-docker <directory>
 ```

 The script will create the passed directory if it doesn't exist and create two sub-directories inside:
 - A `config` directory with the example config.
 The script will *not* overwrite it if it already exists.
 - A `data` directory that is world read- and writable (or instead owned by the given UID if you used the `--uid` flag)

-After those folders were configured it will run the image for you, binding the front- and backend to port `8080` and the runner connection port to `8082` by default.
+After those folders are configured, the script will run the image for you, binding the front- and backend to port `8080` and the runner connection port to `8082` by default.